The Rise of AI Agents: From Chatbots to Autonomous Employees

 - Never mock what you can test directly

 Step 3: Let the orchestrator work.
 When you give Claude Code a complex task - "Add a user settings page with email preferences, input validation, and full test coverage" - it reads your sub-agent descriptions and automatically delegates.
-The implementation work goes to the main agent, testing is handed to your test-writer, and the code-reviewer checks the final output.
+Implementation goes to the main agent, testing gets handed to your test-writer, and the code-reviewer checks the final output.
 Each sub-agent runs in its own context window, so the test writer doesn't need to know about your design system, and the reviewer looks at the finished product with fresh eyes.

-• You can route cheaper tasks to faster models (Haiku for exploration, Sonnet for complex work) to control costs
+- Route cheaper tasks to faster models (Haiku for exploration, Sonnet for the hard stuff) to control costs

-• The CLAUDE.md file in your project root acts as the main instruction file for Claude Code - use it to define project conventions, and it will inform how all sub-agents behave
+CLAUDE.mdfile in your project root acts as the main instruction file for Claude Code - use it to define project conventions, and it informs how all sub-agents behave

 Agent Instructions Across the Industry

-Claude Code uses CLAUDE.md and .claude/agents/ for its agent system, but it's not the only approach.
-A broader ecosystem of markdown-based agent instruction files is emerging:
+Claude Code uses CLAUDE.md and .claude/agents/ for its agent system, but there's a broader ecosystem of markdown-based agent instruction files emerging:

-The pattern is the same across all of them: a markdown file that tells the agent how to work in this specific project.
-What language conventions to follow.
+The pattern is the same everywhere: a markdown file that tells the agent how to work in this specific project.
+What conventions to follow.
 What frameworks are in use.
-What patterns to prefer.
+What to prefer.
 What to avoid.
-It's a job description that lives alongside the code.
+A job description that lives alongside the code.

-This is a fundamental shift in how we think about development environments.
+This is a fundamental shift.
 Your repo doesn't just contain code anymore.
 It contains the instructions for the AI agents that will work on that code.
 The quality of your agent definitions directly impacts the quality of agent output - which means writing good agent instructions is becoming a core engineering skill.
+I'd argue it already is.

 Designing Agent Architectures

 This is the shift.
 You're not writing prompts anymore.
 You're designing agent architectures - defining roles, responsibilities, and boundaries, then letting the system figure out execution.
-The output is reviewed by you, but the work is distributed across purpose-built agents that are better at their narrow task than any single generalist agent could be.
+You review the output, but the work is distributed across purpose-built agents that are better at their narrow task than any single generalist could be.

-For enterprise and team use, Anthropic's Claude CoWork and Microsoft Copilot Studio offer managed environments where multiple agents can work in parallel with proper access controls and audit trails.
-These are designed for organisations that need governance around their agent deployments.
+For enterprise and team use, Claude CoWork and Microsoft Copilot Studio offer managed environments where multiple agents work in parallel with proper access controls and audit trails.
+These are for organisations that need governance around their agent deployments.

 For experimentation, Anthropic's API and OpenAI's Assistants API let you wire up custom agents with tool use, memory, and instructions in a few dozen lines of code.
-Frameworks like LangChain and CrewAI add orchestration on top if you need multi-agent workflows.
+Frameworks like LangChain and CrewAI add orchestration on top for multi-agent workflows.

 The barrier to entry is low.
 The real challenge isn't getting an agent running - it's defining clear boundaries for what it should and shouldn't do, and building the trust to expand those boundaries over time.